 These chapter highlights serve at least two purposes.
 They help you pull the important information from the chapter and you learn to properly express mathematical content in electronic form.
-Figuring out how to get it into electronic form forces you to learn the formulas and concepts better since it's not automatic, as regular typing may be for some.
+Figuring out how to get it into electronic form helps you to learn the formulas and concepts better since it's not automatic.

 The ability to perform technical writing and incorporate mathematical content and technical drawings is an essential skill to possess for those going into mathematics or engineering.
-The most common system for technical writing in education is LATEX (the TeXis pronounced tek not tex).
+The most common system for technical writing in education is LATEX (the TEX is pronounced tek not tex).
 This is a typesetting system with built-in support for mathematics and you can easily add packages that provide additional features.
 All of the mathematical content in the course wiki is entered using LATEX.